Multi-block exceptional points in open quantum systems: Detecting LEPs using the quantum geometric tensor

-It is interesting to note that at $\Omega_{ie} = \Omega_{ie}^{EP,\BL^\prime_\mathrm{eff}}$ no square-root splitting of the imaginary parts of the eigenvalues appears, which is typical of a EP2 (compare it with the behaviour of the imaginary parts at $\Omega_{ie}^{EP,\BL_\mathrm{eff}}$).
-This has a simple explanation.
-We have mentioned in the Introduction that the effective Lindbladian has a generalized $\BP\BT$-symmetry.
+It is interesting to note that at $\Omega_{ie} = \Omega_{ie}^{EP,\BL^\prime_\mathrm{eff}}$ no square-root splitting of the imaginary parts of the eigenvalues appears, which is typical of a EP2 (compare it with the behavior of the imaginary parts at $\Omega_{ie}^{EP,\BL_\mathrm{eff}}$).
+This has a symmetry reason: We have mentioned in the Introduction that the effective Liouvillian superoperator has a generalized $\BP\BT$-symmetry.
 As $\Omega_{ie}$ is varied, the system touches the boundary of the $\BP\BT$-unbroken phase at this point without crossing into the $\BP\BT$-broken phase.

 Similar results are obtained when analyzing the QGT of an effective qutrit in presence of a dephasing error (case (ii) of Sec.~\ref{sec: quantum jumps qutrit}).
 We display the QGT and the eigenvalue curves respectively in Figs.~\ref{fig:QGT qutrit} and~\ref{fig:qutrit_eigenvalues_spectrum}.
 When $\Gamma = 0$, we detect only a single value of $\Omega_{ie}$ that leads to an EP, denoted as $\Omega_{ie}^{\text{EP}, \mathcal{L'}_{\text{eff}}}$.
 However, when $\Gamma > 0$, three critical values of $\Omega_{ie}$ are observed, one of which coincides with $\Omega_{ie}^{\text{EP}, \mathcal{L'}_{\text{eff}}}$.
 The analytical expressions for the eignevalues and the critical values of $\Omega_{ie}$ are listed in Appendix~\ref{sec:appE_eigenvals_qubit}.